SecOpsPete/agentic-ai-cybersecurity-agent/methodology-and-setup/README.md

 By the end of the REVIEW & COMMIT phase, your repository represents a **fully verified, production-grade checkpoint** in the AI Agent’s lifecycle.
 This version can be confidently pushed, tagged, and referenced as a **trusted baseline** for future iterations.

-> 🧠 *REVIEW & COMMIT = final confirmation, documentation, and preservation of verified intelligence within the project’s history.*

 ---

 ## ☁️ **PUSH — Publish to Remote Repository**